OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### OWASP MASVS

 - V6.1: "The app only requests the minimum set of permissions necessary."
+- V6.2: "All inputs from external sources and the user are validated and if necessary sanitized.
+This includes data received via the UI, IPC mechanisms such as intents, custom URLs, and network sources."
 - V6.3: "The app does not export sensitive functionality via custom URL schemes, unless these mechanisms are properly protected."
 - V6.4: "The app does not export sensitive functionality through IPC facilities, unless these mechanisms are properly protected."
 - V6.5: "JavaScript is disabled in WebViews unless explicitly required."